MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Borders in Adaptive Cards

-Adaptive Cards support a wide variety of elements, but having too many elements can introduce visual clutter and reduce readability.
+Adaptive Cards support a wide variety of elements, but having too many elements in a card introduces visual clutter and reduces readability.
 You can add borders around different elements in an Adaptive Card to delineate them, making it easier for users to distinguish between them.

 Design your Adaptive Cards with borders to highlight important information or sections, drawing the user’s attention to key areas.
 Borders add a polished and professional look to the various elements in your Adaptive Cards, enhancing their visual appeal.